Introduction Version 2.8 / Last updated: June 2, 2026

 Starts the translation process.

-This is probably the most important function you need.
+This is probably the most important feature you'll need.

-Note: When calling Conword.translate, Conword.set_user_language() is also called, automatically saving the language in local storage.
+Note: When calling Conword.translate, Conword.set_user_language() is also called, automatically saving the language to local storage.

 The following example translates the current page into Spanish: